Congo, Republic of

 - Clarification on the addressee of the certified cheque for payment of local taxes.
 The certified cheque has to be made payable to the Treasury.

 - Application of registration duties to contracts and treaties deemed to be commercial deeds and made under private signature.
-Contracts and treaties deemed to be commercial deeds by articles 3 and 4 of the OHADA Uniform Act on General Commercial Law and made or
+Contracts and treaties deemed to be commercial deeds by articles 3 and 4 of the OHADA Uniform Act on General Commercial Law and made or entered into under private signature are subject to registration duties at the rate of 1% of the contract estimate made by the parties.

-entered into under private signature are subject to registration duties at the rate of 1% of the contract estimate made by the parties. - Application of registration duties to cash management agreements.
+- Application of registration duties to cash management agreements.
 Cash management agreements between group companies are subject to registration formality at a fixed rate of XAF 100,000.
 These deeds must be submitted to registration formality within three months of their date.
-However, their registration rate is a proportional duty of 1% of the amount of advances received or granted, when these agreements :
+However, their registration rate is a proportional duty of 1% of the amount of advances received or granted, when these agreements:

 - are concluded between companies that do not belong to the same group,

-- are submitted late for registration or are not submitted for registration,
+- are submitted late for registration or are not submitted for registration, or

-- do not include the mandatory information required by the law. - Application of registration duties to factoring agreements.
+- Application of registration duties to factoring agreements.
 Factoring agreements are subject to registration duties at the rate of 1% of the amount of the trade receivables or debts transferred to the factor, within three months of their date.

-- Transposition of Directive n°11/22-CEMAC-UEAC-010A-38 of November 10, 2022 on the harmonization of Member States'VAT legislation.
-The legislator has transposed the provisions of the new CEMAC directive on VAT into domestic law.
+- Transposition of Directive n°11/22-CEMAC-UEAC-010A-38 of 10 November 2022 on the harmonisation of member states' value-added tax (VAT) legislation.
+The legislator has transposed the provisions of the new Economic and Monetary Community of Central Africa (CEMAC) directive on VAT into domestic law.
+The main effects of this transposition are as follows:

-- the application of VAT to services provided in the Congo via e-commerce platforms established in the Congo or abroad, including commissions received by the operators of these platforms,
+- The application of VAT to services provided in the Congo via e-commerce platforms established in the Congo or abroad, including commissions received by the operators of these platforms.

-- the exclusion of the right to deduct VAT on the purchase of goods distributed free of charge as part of advertising or sales promotion operations,
+- The exclusion of the right to deduct VAT on the purchase of goods distributed free of charge as part of advertising or sales promotion operations.

-- no adjustment is required for VAT deducted on fixed assets sold before the end of the fourth year following the year of acquisition, provided that such sales were subject to VAT,
+- No adjustment is required for VAT deducted on fixed assets sold before the end of the fourth year following the year of acquisition, provided that such sales were subject to VAT.

-The flat rate tax on telecommunications company masts is paid by March 31 of each year at the latest, by spontaneous declaration and payment by the taxpayer to the collector of the local authority where the mast is located. - The distribution key for the tax on fund transfer has been amended to introduce a 20% proportion for the remittance certification platform, to be paid to the service provider designated by the funds transfer regulation agency.
+- The distribution key for the tax on fund transfer has been amended to introduce a 20% proportion for the remittance certification platform, to be paid to the service provider designated by the funds transfer regulation agency.
 From now on, all funds transfer agents must connect to this platform.

 - Land acquisitions and disposals are subject to the payment of fees corresponding to 1% of the acquisition or disposal price.

-- Duties, taxes, fees and charges in the land transport sector.
-The Finance Law set the rate of the road safety fee at 10% of duties, taxes and charges in the land transport sector, without however amending the provision that set this fee at XAF 500 /passenger, and creates new duties, taxes and charges and amends certain provisions.
+- Duties, taxes, fees, and charges in the land transport sector.
+The Finance Law set the rate of the road safety fee at 10% of duties, taxes, and charges in the land transport sector, without however amending the provision that set this fee at XAF 500/passenger, and creates new duties, taxes, and charges and amends certain provisions.

 - Exclusion of gambling from the scope of the electronic transactions tax.
 Gambling has been excluded from the operations covered by the electronic transactions tax.

 - Introduction of the land freight management tax.
 The legislator has instituted a land freight management tax, payable by intra- and inter-state freight operators.
-The amount of this tax is set at XAF 60,000 for national freight operators, and XAF 106,000 for interstate freight operators.
+The amount of this tax is set at XAF 60,000 for national freight operators and XAF 106,000 for interstate freight operators.

-Congo commercial real estate infrastructure development zone aims to promote urban development through the development of state real estate infrastructures, facilitating the operation, upkeep and maintenance of commercial buildings and related equipment.
-It includes the construction, rehabilitation, renovation and completion of commercial real estate infrastructures in the Congo.
+- Creation of the Congo commercial real estate infrastructure development zone.
+The Congo commercial real estate infrastructure development zone aims to promote urban development through the development of state real estate infrastructures, facilitating the operation, upkeep, and maintenance of commercial buildings and related equipment.
+It includes the construction, rehabilitation, renovation, and completion of commercial real estate infrastructures in the Congo.
 Congo's commercial real estate infrastructures benefit from a privileged tax and customs regime.
-A regulatory text will set out the terms and conditions for approval under the tax and customs regime for the Congo's commercial real estate infrastructure development zone. - Decategorization of certain everyday consumer goods.
-Staple goods such as refined palm oil, frozen meats and edible offal, frozen sea fish and powdered milk have been decategorized as basic necessities, and are now subject to 5% import duty and exempt from VAT, with the exception of computer fees and Community taxes.
+A regulatory text will set out the terms and conditions for approval under the tax and customs regime for the Congo's commercial real estate infrastructure development zone.

 - Setting export duties for processed wood products.
 Customs duties on exports of processed wood products are set as follows:

-- 6% of the current value, which may be updated by regulation in line with market trends, for primary wood products,
+- 6% of the current value, which may be updated by regulation in line with market trends, for primary wood products.

-- 3% of the current value, which may be updated by regulation in line with market trends, for secondary wood products,
+- 3% of the current value, which may be updated by regulation in line with market trends, for secondary wood products.

-- 0% of the FOB value for third-process wood products. - Recovery of storage and custody fees for goods placed in bonded warehouses
+- 0% of the free on board (FOB) value for third-process wood products.

+- Recovery of storage and custody fees for goods placed in bonded warehouses.
 Warehousing duties on goods placed in bonded warehouses are assessed and collected by the customs administration, in accordance with the procedures laid down by order of the Minister of Finance.